cocos/cocos-docs/en/getting-started/basics/editor-panels/preferences.md

 ### Displayed Build Console Log

 This item is selected, Build log will be displayed directly in the process of publishing original project **Console** panel.
 Non-selected, Building the release of primary logs are saved in the `%USER/.CocosCreator/logs/native.log` project, you can also use the **Console** Log button in the upper left corner of the panel **Cocos Console Log** option to open the document.

 ### Spin step

 In the **Properties**, all numeric property has a set of UP and DOWN arrows next to the input box, values that can be used to step Input:

 ![step button](preferences/step-button.jpg)

 When hovering close to the value of the property name, The cursor will turn into ![mouse cursor](preferences/mouse-cursor.jpg) such a shape, then Drag the mouse, can also according to a continuous increase or decrease the value of step amplitude.

-The above two ways to modify the value，The default step size is `0.1`, **Spin step** says each time you click the step button or drag the mouse to change the step amplitude.
+The above two ways to modify the value.
+The default step size is `0.1`, **Spin step** says each time you click the step button or drag the mouse to change the step amplitude.
 For example, if you mainly use numbers to integers in the script, you can take the step size is set to `1`, can be adjusted more easily.

-**Note**：After modifying the steps to refresh the Editor window (Ctrl/Cmd + R), set the Stride length will take effect
+> **Note**: after modifying the steps to refresh the Editor window (Ctrl/Cmd + R), set the Stride length will take effect

 ## Data Editor